Skip to main content

 Favorite Locations Page

-the favourite locations page and others have a more modern UI now
+Before and after comparison of the favourite locations page: updated to a more modern UI

 Payments Page